Sequenced Curriculum

 Useful aspects (for Bangladesh):

-- Helps clarify learning goals for both teachers and students.
+- Clarifies learning goals for teachers and students alike.

 Cautions:

-- Backward design may be constrained by Bangladesh’s exam-driven system.
+- Backward design may clash with exam-driven structures.